You can Support Project Access today!

 Vice-President

-Sky Lee is a board certified Family and Addiction Medicine physician and certified by American Academy of HIV Medicine to provide HIV care.
+Sky is a board certified Family and Addiction Medicine physician and certified by American Academy of HIV Medicine to provide HIV care.
 She has previously worked as a rural hospitalist, provided primary care in urban federally qualified health centers, taught the next generation of family medicine physicians at UC Davis and created protocols and given technical assistance for hospitals throughout California to improve access and care for people with substance use disorders with the California Bridge Program.
 As with addiction medicine, reproductive health including contraception, prenatal care, and abortion are within the scope of primary care.
 Reproductive healthcare can and should be provided by patients’ primary care providers.
 Dr. Lee’s primary interests are to improve care and access for vulnerable populations, to empower both patients and providers to be advocates for their communities and to dismantle white supremacy within ourselves and in medicine.

-Amanda Levering
+Amanda Levering (she/her)

-Amanda Levering (she/her) is a macro-level social worker with 17 years experience of doing system-transformation work.
+Amanda is a macro-level social worker with 17 years experience of doing system-transformation work.
 She’s currently the Director of Complex Case Coordination for the State of Delaware’s Department of Health and Social Services, where she is focusing on creating a data-driven approach to better serve the most underserved populations in the state.
 Additionally, she is an adjunct professor at Columbia University School of Social Work, Fordham University School of Social Work and a consultant on various research and grant projects.
 Prior to returning to Delaware, she launched and expanded pretrial services in Brooklyn, New York where over 9,000 individuals went home instead of going to Rikers Island.
 Ms. Levering previously served young people coming home from prison to Harlem, worked as a bilingual victim advocate within the Delaware Department of Justice and as a substance abuse counselor at an outpatient facility.
 Ms. Levering served in the Peace Corps in Nicaragua from 2009-2010 where she focused on HIV/AIDS prevention and reproductive health access for adolescents and sex workers.
 Ms. Levering is a survivor of intimate partner violence and credits her ability to safely leave that relationship due to being able to safely access an abortion with her primary care doctor.

 Anna Lowell, DO, MPH